shajra/haskell-tags-nix/README.md

         -h --help               print this help message

-        -f --file PATH          Nix expression of filepath to import (required) -A --attr PATH          attr path to target derivations, multiple allowed
+        -w --work-dir PATH      directory to use as a working directory -f --file PATH          Nix expression of filepath to import -A --attr PATH          attr path to target derivations, multiple allowed

         -o --output PATH        file for tags to source within /nix/store